skarlekar/LLMSwitcherDemo/README.md

 ## FAQ
 **Q: Can I add more LLM providers?**
 A: Yes, you can extend the scripts to include additional LLMs supported by LangChain.
+Simply add the new LLM to the `create_llm` function in `choosellm.py`.
+See the LangChain documentation for details on how to add new LLMs: https://python.langchain.com/docs/integrations/chat/

 **Q: How do I change the default question?**
 A: Modify the `question` variable in `callall.py` or the default value in the Streamlit text area in `choosellm.py`.